feroult/yawp/README.md

 ## Introduction

-**YAWP!** is a Java framework built on top of Google App Engine, whose main purpose is to provide a simple and meaningful API to support REST based applications, leveraging Google's platform power
+**YAWP!** is a Java framework built on top of Google App Engine, whose main purpose is to provide a simple and meaningful API to support REST based applications, leveraging Google's platform power.

 From a single class annotation, it provides a full REST url schema with a fluent progamatic API for Java and Javascript.
 You write your client side code the same way you do for your server side.
 It also creates a convenient way to organize your server side business logic through Actions, Hooks and Transformers.